TannerGilbert/Manim-Examples/README.md

 * Inside the class you need to create the construct method.
 The construct method is essentially the main method for the class.
 In it you can write all the code for the animation.
 * Inside the construct method I first created two MObjects (Manim Objects) – a circle and a square.
 Lastly I displayed the shapes using the play method.

-We can also modify the appearence of the objects by adding a few lines of code:
+We can also modify the appearance of the objects by adding a few lines of code:

 ```python
 from manimlib.imports import *